SpeedyCoder/mpserver/README.md

 ## Components

+Component is a generic part of the pipeline with an input and output channel.
-Component is defined as follows:
+The type Component is defined as follows:

 ```go
 type Component func (in <-chan Value, out chan<- Value)